bvversoz/FD_Gsheets/README.md

 To get started with the PFD Google Sheets Integration & Material Manager, you will need to install the Pieces for Developers app.
 You can download it from the official website at [https://pieces.app/](https://pieces.app/).

 Once you have the Pieces app installed, you can navigate to the Chrome Web Extensions section in the app to install the PFD Google Sheets Integration & Material Manager web extension.

-To do this, follow these steps:

-1. Open your Chrome browser.
-2. Go to `chrome://extensions` in the address bar.
-3. Enable "Developer mode" by toggling the switch in the top-right corner of the screen.
-4. Click on the "Load unpacked" button in the top-left corner of the screen.
-5. Select the folder where you have downloaded the PFD Google Sheets Integration & Material Manager web extension.
-6. Once the extension is loaded, you should see the PFD icon in your browser toolbar.

 ## Usage